San Giacomo delle Segnate

 San Giacomo delle Segnate (Lower Mantovano: San Iàcum dli Sgnàdi) is a comune (municipality) in the Province of Mantua in the Italian region Lombardy, located about 160 km southeast of Milan and about 30 km southeast of Mantua.
+A small rural settlement of the lower Mantuan plain, it lies in the Oltrepò mantovano, in the reclaimed lowlands on the right bank of the Secchia river, near the boundary with both the Province of Modena and the Emilia-Romagna region.